Loudbooks/Dax/README.md

 - Very customizable
 - Works on any operating system
 - Supports [webhook](https://imgur.com/a/ArPXuRj) and [embeds](https://imgur.com/a/tYgDdPY) for Discord formatting
-- Automatic rejoin if the bot happens to reconnect
+- Automatic rejoin if the bot happens to disconnect